 No matter their location, top agents have found success applying some if not all of these to their real estate sales strategy.

 Another big part of succeeding in the real estate industry is flexibility.
-Your sales plan for a six-month supply market is a lot different than a one-month supply, and you should be an expert on both.
+Your approach for the 2023 market should be a lot different than the one you’ve had the prior two years, and you should be an expert on both.

 The best way to stay flexible is to stay in-the-know with a KCM Membership.
 Start your 14-day free trial today and set yourself up for success in today’s changing market.